zsotroav/FNTManager/docs/usr_doc.md

 ## Starting the app

 To use the app, either launch it:
-- directly
+- directly as an application
-- with java `java -jar FNTManager.jar`
+- with java or javaw `java -jar FNTManager.jar`
 - with CLI options `java -jar FNTManager.jar <options>`

 ## CLI Options